Just looking for the quick facts?

 For performance information relating to specific geographic areas, see our coverage map or click here.

 Speed and Latency

-The term “speed” is commonly used as a shorthand way to describe the rate at which a particular broadband Internet access service can transmit data.
-This rate (or speed) is typically measured in the number of kilobits or megabits that can be transmitted in one second (Kbps or Mbps).
-Some applications like email or basic web browsing do not require a high data speed to function very well, while other activities like high-definition video streaming or transferring large data files are often better experienced with higher data speeds.
+The term "speed" is commonly used as a shorthand way to describe the rate at which a particular broadband Internet access service can transmit data.
+This rate (or speed) is typically measured in the number of kilobits or megabits transmitted in one second (Kbps or Mbps).
+Some applications like email or basic web browsing do not require a high-data speed to function very well, while other activities like high-definition video streaming or transferring large data files are better experienced with higher data speeds.

 Latency, also known as delay, is the amount of time from when a data packet is sent to when it is received.
 For Broadband Internet Access Services, latency is usually expressed as the round-trip time in milliseconds ("ms") that it takes for a data packet to travel between two end points on the Internet (from point A to point B and then back to point A).
 Some applications, such as email, can tolerate a substantial amount of latency without any noticeable impact on the application's performance, while other applications, such as real-time video conferencing, require lower latency to function properly.

-Based on analysis of third-party, crowd sourced data and subject to the notes below, Metro by T-Mobile expects customers with broadband-capable devices and qualifying service will experience the following speeds and latency on our network.** These ranges are projections based on roughly the 25th and 75th percentiles of network tests.
-For speeds, the peak represents the 99th percentile of network speed results:
+Based on analysis and projections from third-party, crowd-sourced data and subject to the factors described above and below, Metro by T-Mobile expects customers with broadband-capable devices and qualifying service will experience the following speeds and latency on our network.
+These ranges are projections based on roughly the 25th and 75th percentiles of network tests.

 4G LTE Network (On Device):